 Papua New Guinea

-On November 15, 2023, Br.
-Paul Bednarczyk, C.S.C., Superior General, announced that the Congregation of Holy Cross would open a new mission in the Diocese of Bougainville in Papua New Guinea.
-It is the first new foreign mission established by the Congregation in almost 40 years.
+In March 2025, the first seven missionaries of the Congregation of Holy Cross arrived in Buka, Bougainville, in Papua New Guinea, officially opening the Congregation's newest mission.
+It became the first new foreign mission established by the Congregation in almost 40 years.

 Read Updates on the Papua New Guinea Mission